-The library is open all eight periods throughout the day and also after school on Tuesday and Thursday until 3:40.
+The library is open all eight periods throughout the day and also after school by request.
 The after school hours are intended for book selection and research purposes.

 B. Library Passes

 Students must have a pass whether it be a group pass or an individual pass to come to the library unless they are accompanied by a teacher.
 All passes should be left on the circulation desk and all students should sign in on the clipboard provided.
 All students should remain in the library until the bell rings unless a pass is secured from the librarian or library aide.